humberto-ortiz/megaprobe-lab/content/bianca.md

 ## Week 13: April 11, 2016 - April 15, 2016
 We had a Lab Meeting!
 Christopher is guilty of breaking Hulk.

-I start running NAB in my computer again because we lost the last results.
-And start the technical report.
+I start running NAB in my computer again because we lost the last results when the docker broke.
+I will left the docker running and start the technical report.
 ## Week 14: April 18, 2016 - April 22, 2016
-elegant_pasteur
+The docker elegant_pasteur broke, again... and the docker machine of Hulk doesn't work.
+So for my mental peace I will continue with the technical report.

 ## Week 15: April 25, 2016 - April 29, 2016
+The step of executing our Benford's Law program at NAB is paused.
+We will work with the data provided by NAB in their github and adapt our program to receive those data.

 ## Week 16: May 2, 2016 - May 6, 2016